Brown Tips on Air Plants

 - 1

-Start a consistent soak routine if one hasn't been in place, giving the whole plant a real submersion rather than a quick dip, since tip browning specifically signals that surface misting hasn't been reaching the base of the trichome network.
+Start a consistent soak routine if one hasn't been in place, fully submerging the whole plant for a genuine 20-30 minutes instead of a brief splash, since tip browning specifically signals that surface misting hasn't been reaching the base of the trichome network.

 - 2